7th June 2021

 2. Who initiated the project?

 The initiators of the "BioHealth Carport" were the carport’s owners/developers, who from the very beginning wanted to make it a green car park powered by solar energy.
-The infrastructure needed to install solar panels was
+The infrastructure needed to install solar panels was therefore taken into account and then included in the building permit for the carport.
+This project was therefore a purely private initiative.

 It generally works the other way around: on the one hand, you have a commercial approach on our side and on the other, you have the public authorities (government, municipalities, etc.) that help promote the various projects.
 We should also note that the BioHealth carport has inspired some ideas that will give rise to other similar projects in the near future.